The Bankrate promise

 The Wells Fargo Active Cash® Card

 The Wells Fargo Active Cash® Card is a great option to consider if you’re looking for both cash rewards and intro APR offers on balance transfers and purchases.
-With this card, you’ll get a 0 percent APR on purchases and balance transfers for 15 months, followed by an APR of 15.74 percent, 20.74 percent, or 25.74 percent.
-Also an unlimited 2 percent cash rewards on purchases and a welcome offer of $200 after spending $1,000 within three months of account opening.
+With this card, you’ll get a 0 percent APR on purchases and qualifying balance transfers from account opening for 15 months, followed by an APR of 17.24%, 22.24%, or 27.24%.
+Also an unlimited 2 percent cash rewards on purchases and a welcome offer of $200 cash rewards after spending $1,000 within three months of account opening.

 The bottom line